 9. Peruvanam Mahadeva Temple

 The Peruvanam Mahadeva Temple is said to date back to the origin of Kerala itself and the advent of Lord Parasurama as an ardent Shiva devotee.
 The architecture of the temple is quite rare and unlike other Indian temples.
 For example, the main temple shrine is square shaped as compared to the more common conical shape.
+Its profound architecture makes it one of the best places to visit in Kerala.

 Location: Cherpu, Thrissur